kravchenmd/code-samples/HPGe timing (ML)/README.md

 * Use it online, since the main computational load is shifted to the offline training phase.
 * Having a more generalized approach: the built network can be used for different detectors with different electrical characteristics (gain, etc.)

-the pre-trained CNN-based encoder (for compression of the original signal and extracting a feature vector) followed by a couple of dense layers (for determining the exact time of the signal rising edge).
-Pending task.
-Achievement of fairly good and promising interim results compared to conventional, non-ML based, algorithms: comparable and even slightly better time resolution, good metrics (relatively small MAE value, acceptable MSE value, r-squared value ~0.85-0.9), reproducible results for different datasets (with ~300-800k signal samples).

 ## NN for determining the time of the signal rising edge